 - AWS Secrets Manager: It helps organizations to protect data that are required to access organizational applications, services, and IT resources.
 By using this service, companies can manage database credentials, API keys, and other sensitive data throughout its lifecycle.

-- AWS Key Management Service (KMS): By using KMS, we can create and manage cryptographic keys and control their use.
+- AWS Key Management Service (KMS): By using KMS, we can create and manage securing AWS cryptographic keys from cyber attack and control their use.

 - AWS Certificate Manager (ACM): ACM handles the process of creating and managing public SSL/TLS certificates for AWS based websites and applications.